Privacy Statement

 Affected persons have the right to enforce their data protection claims through legal action or to lodge a complaint with a responsible data protection supervisory authority.
 The data protection supervisory authority for private parties responsible and federal bodies in Switzerland is the Federal Data Protection and Information Commissioner (EDÖB).

-If and to the extent that the General Data Protection Regulation (GDPR) is applicable, affected persons have the right to lodge a complaint with a responsible person European data protection supervisory authority to raise.
+If and to the extent that the General Data Protection Regulation (GDPR) is applicable, affected persons have the right to lodge a complaint with a responsible European data protection supervisory authority.

 We may use cookies.
 Cookies – our own cookies (first-party cookies) and cookies from third parties whose services we use (third-party cookies) – are data that are stored in the browser.
 Such stored data need not be limited to traditional text-based cookies.